Lighthouses of the Cayman Islands

 The Caymans do not have any traditional lighthouses.
 However, there

 are several historic beacons regarded locally as lighthouses.
 Aids to

-navigation in the islands are maintained and operated by the Cayman
+navigation in the islands are maintained and operated by the Port Authority of the Cayman

 ARLHS numbers are from the ARLHS

 World List of Lights.
 Admiralty numbers are from volume J of

 the Admiralty List of Lights & Fog Signals.
 U.S. NGA List

 numbers are from Publication 110.

 - General Sources

 - Online list of Lights - Cayman Islands